SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 Like StringlyTyped - non-source-generated and no analyzers.
 This is also more relaxed and allows composite 'underlying' types.

 [ValueObjectGenerator](https://github.com/RyotaMurohoshi/ValueObjectGenerator)
-Similar to Vogen, but less focused on validation and no code analyzer.
+Like Vogen, but less focused on validation and no code analyzer.

 ## What primitive types are supported?